Many mast cell disease patients refer to themselves as “leakers” or “shockers” in various places on the web.

 Definitely, yes.
 Just because I am chronically ill from my mast cells leaking constantly, doesn’t mean I can’t still get sudden anaphylaxis attacks so I have to be prepared at all times with my trusty epipens and my Medic Alert bracelet.
 A fully charged cell phone nearby for dialing 911 is always a good idea, too.

 Someone who shocks may or may not leak during the in-between times, so they may be perfectly healthy, or they might leak, too, and be sick all the time and then shock on top of it.
 And their episodes of shocking can occur from once or twice a year to once or twice a day (or more)(!).

 This disease is so different for each of us and is unpredictable and can change overnight, apparently.

 So whether you are a “shocker” or a “leaker” it’s important to be prepared for the worst with mast cell disease.
 Your family, friends and health care providers should also be made aware of the unpredictability of this disease and the risk of anaphylaxis.
-You can find printable handouts to give them under the MCAD Forms tab at the top of the page in the menu bar.

 Most people need to be taught what to do and we need to remind ourselves, too:

 - call 911

 We may be unconscious though so it’s important for someone else in our lives to be prepared to spring into action at any moment.
 It’s up to us to impart to them how important it is that they take our disease seriously.